February 26, 2015

-- Trusted Advisor: When we launched Trusted Advisor, we had a goal of releasing software that would help provide targeted insights to customers helping them run more secure, more available, and at a lower cost.
-We are excited to have helped thousands of customers, make tens of thousands of changes and save millions of dollars.
+- Trusted Advisor: When we launched AWS Trusted Advisor, we had a goal of releasing software that would provide targeted insights to customers, helping them run applications that are more secure, more available, and at a lower cost.
+We are excited to have helped thousands of customers make tens of thousands of changes and save millions of dollars.
 We now have 26 checks, including the latest 3 released last month; RDS Security Group Access Risk, EC2 Security Group Rule Proliferation, and EC2 Instance Security Group Rule Proliferation.
-For more information on AWS Trusted Advisor and the other 26 checks, click here.
+For more information on AWS Trusted Advisor and the other 26 checks, visit the Trusted Advisor information page.

-- Case Correspondence Ratings: To ensure that each case gets the attention that it deservers we have implemented a new feature in the Support Center that allows customers to provide real-time feedback on their support experience.
-Within a case, each individual correspondence can be assigned a 1 to 5 star rating, allowing support engineers to provide additional case assistance and quality oversight to ensure a high level of support satisfaction.
+- Case Correspondence Ratings: To ensure that each case gets the attention that it deserves, we have implemented a new feature in the Support Center that allows customers to provide real-time feedback on their support experience.
+Each individual correspondence for a case can be assigned a 1 to 5 star rating, allowing support engineers to get additional information to guide their assistance and ensure a high level of support satisfaction.

 Dec 14th, 2012